calcium-lang/spec/Syntax.md

 <pre>
-Caesium, a C-like memory- and thread-safe systems programming language with zero-cost object-orientation.
+Cesium, a C-like memory- and thread-safe systems programming language with zero-cost object-orientation.
 Copyright (C) 2021  Natan Junges

 This program is free software: you can redistribute it and/or modify